Edward M. Stern

 Ed Stern is President and CEO of PowerBridge, the leading developer of non-utility, privately financed, electric transmission systems in the U.S. PowerBridge has developed, financed, constructed – and now operates – more than 1300 MWs of transmission capacity, with a total investment in excess of $1.5 billion.
 PowerBridge has recently completed the development and construction of a natural gas line and is currently developing several billion dollars of new electric transmission facilities.

-Ed has nearly 30 years of experience leading the successful development, financing, construction, operation and ownership of major energy and infrastructure projects.
-Under Ed’s guidance, PowerBridge developed and built the Neptune Regional Transmission System, completed in 2007, and the Hudson Transmission Project, completed in 2013.
+Ed has more than 30 years of experience leading the successful development, financing, construction, operation and ownership of major energy and infrastructure projects.
+Under Ed’s guidance, PowerBridge developed, financed and built the Neptune Regional Transmission System, completed in 2007, and the Hudson Transmission Project, completed in 2013.

 Both Neptune and Hudson are 660 MW HVDC underwater and underground electric transmission systems, managed by PowerBridge, that interconnect the PJM market in New Jersey with power grids in New York.
 Neptune extends 65 miles (51 underwater) between Sayreville, New Jersey and Long Island, while Hudson runs from Ridgefield, New Jersey for approximately eight miles into Manhattan’s West Side, including four miles underneath the Hudson River.
 Both projects were completed on budget and ahead of schedule.

 From 1991 through 2004, Ed was employed by Enel North America, Inc. — the North American subsidiary of the Italian electric utility Enel SpA — and its predecessor, CHI Energy, Inc., an energy company specializing in renewable energy technologies including hydroelectric and wind.
 While at Enel North America, Inc. and CHI Energy, Inc., Ed served as General Counsel and, commencing in 1999, as President, Director and Chief Executive Officer.